marcelocra/bolt-hackathon-2025/README.md

 1. [x] improve the header size, so that the name "Janus Arc" is not cut off nor too close to the login/signup buttons
 1. [x] activate the logout/signout button, so it works correctly
 1. [x] fix the user recording playback display, which doesn't show the length of the audio correctly, but a `Infinity:NaN`
-1. [ ] add a slider for the audio, so the user can move around the audio track
+1. [x] add a slider for the audio, so the user can move around the audio track
-   - still not working
 1. [x] display what language the user is using for the transcription, allowing them to change it if needed
 1. [x] autodetect the user language and add it to the ElevenLabs API call (`language_code`, using 3 letters codes), so it improves the transcriptions
 1. [x] review and improve the landing page, focusing on above-the-fold content